Jump to this Section

 - Removal of excess gynecomastia tissue

 Risks of Revision Male Breast Reduction Surgery

-Even though all surgical procedures are complex, revision surgery is inherently more complicated since the area being treated is already operated on.
+Even though all surgical procedures are complex, revision surgery is inherently more complicated since the area being treated has been already operated on.
 Therefore, it’s important to be aware of potential complications and risks beforehand.
-By visiting a board-certified plastic surgeon for revision gynecomastia surgery, you can reduce the risk of scarring, scar tissue, asymmetry and irregularities.
+By visiting a board-certified plastic surgeon for revision gynecomastia surgery, you can reduce the risk of scarring, scar tissue, asymmetry, and irregularities.

 Why Choose Dr. Jacobs for Breast Reduction Surgery?

 If you are looking for a permanent solution for your gynecomastia, please schedule a private and free consultation with Dr. Jacobs or call our South Florida office to talk to one of our representatives.Contact Us

 Reach out to Dr. Jacobs today to schedule your consultation!